rust-lang/book/nostarch/chapter20.md

         list_of_numbers.iter().map(ToString::to_string).collect();
 ```

-Listing 20-30: Using the `String::to_string` function with the `map` method method to convert numbers to strings
+Listing 20-30: Using the `String::to_string` function with the `map` method to convert numbers to strings

-Note that we must use the fully qualified syntax that we talked about in
+Note that we must use the fully qualified syntax that we talked about in the
-“Advanced Traits” because there are multiple
+“Advanced Traits” section because there are
-functions available named `to_string`.
+multiple functions available named `to_string`.

 Here, we’re using the `to_string` function defined in the `ToString` trait,
 which the standard library has implemented for any type that implements
 `Display`.

-Recall from “Enum Values” in Chapter 6 that the
+Recall from the “Enum Values” section in Chapter
-name of each enum variant that we define also becomes an initializer function.
+6 that the name of each enum variant that we define also becomes an initializer
-We can use these initializer functions as function pointers that implement the
+function.
+We can use these initializer functions as function pointers that
-closure traits, which means we can specify the initializer functions as
+implement the closure traits, which means we can specify the initializer
-arguments for methods that take closures, as seen in Listing 20-31.
+functions as arguments for methods that take closures, as seen in Listing 20-31.

 ```